Compact moduli of elliptic K3 surfaces: Introduction

+In light of the above theorem, it is natural to ask how the compactifications $\kepsilon$ and $\ke$ are related.
+In previous work (see \cite{master}) we showed the existence of wall-crossing morphisms on moduli spaces of elliptic surfaces.
+In particular, our previous work implies that (up to a $24$-to-$1$ base change corresponding to choosing a singular fiber) the universal families of $\kepsilon$ and $\ke$ are related by an explicit series of flips and divisorial contractions as the weights of 23 of the marked fibers are reduced from $\epsilon$ to 0.
+This aspect is crucial to our work (see e.g. Section \ref{sec:onemarked}) -- these explicit morphisms allow us to understand how our compactifications are related to each other, and how they compare to others lacking a modular meaning.

+Finally, we introduce one more KSBA compactification.
+While in $\ke$ we mark one singular fiber with weight $\epsilon$, it is natural to ask what happens if we mark \emph{any} fiber, not necessarily singular, with weight $\epsilon$.
+We denote this compactification by $\km$.
+Before stating the final theorem of the introduction, we point the reader to Figure \ref{eq:diagram} for an overview of the spaces introduced in this paper.

+\begin{theorem}(see Theorem \ref{thm:mainresult} and Figure \ref{eq:diagram}) There exists a smooth proper Deligne-Mumford stack $\km$ parametrizing semi-log canonical elliptic K3 surfaces with a single marked fiber.
+Its coarse space is isomorphic to an explicit GIT quotient $\oMGd$ of Weierstrass K3 surfaces and a chosen fiber.
+Furthermore, the surfaces parametrized by $\km$ satisfy $\mathrm{H}^1(X, \calO_X) = 0$ and $\omega_X \cong \calO_X$. \end{theorem}

-We modify this GIT problem by studying the GIT quotient parametrizing Weierstrass fibrations with a chosen fiber (see Section \ref{sec:git2}), denoted $\oMGd$.
-It turns out that $\oMGd$ is precisely the coarse moduli space of $\km$.
-As mentioned above, one of our main results is that the morphism $\km \to \oMGd$ realizes $\km$ as a smooth Deligne-Mumford stack (see Theorem \ref{thm:mainintro}).
+On the interior, $\km$ is a $\bP^1$ bundle over $W$.
+In this sense, $\km$ is similar in spirit to the KSBA compactification of Laza of degree two K3 surfaces \cite{laza}.
+The GIT problem of Miranda can be modified to parametrize Weierstrass fibrations with a chosen fiber (see Section \ref{sec:git2}), denoted above by $\oMGd$.
+It turns out that $\oMGd$ is precisely the coarse moduli space of $\km$ -- in particular, the morphism $\km \to \oMGd$ realizes $\km$ as a smooth Deligne-Mumford stack.